-After you've added some text, you may want to make further edits or additions.
+After you've added text, you can make further edits.

 - To make changes to the text on the layout, double-click the text.

 - Optionally, on the Format tab, change the color, font, alignment, size, and position of the text.

 Use text editing shortcut keys

 You can use keyboard shortcuts to work with text elements on the page.
-These shortcuts require a selection first.
+These shortcuts require that you select the desired text first.